emilyrgall/emilyrgall/README.md

 - 👀 I’m interested in all things CS!
 - 🌱 I’m currently learning HTML/CSS and C, while getting a general overview of all the fields and languages
 - 💞️ I’m looking to collaborate on simpler projects like frontend website design while I'm still learning!
-- 📫 How to reach me: message me on github for now!
+- 📫 How to reach me: emilyrgall@gmail.com

 <!---
 emilyrgall/emilyrgall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.